Tell Me More: How Did Early Americans Celebrate July 4? | St. Thomas Newsroom

 In this edition of Tell Me More, history assistant professor Michael Blaakman answers, “How did early Americans celebrate July 4?”
 Blaakman specializes in the history of early North America, including the Unites States’ growth after the Revolutionary War.

-My favorite source on what July 4 was and should be in the early republic is John Adams, probably the nerdiest of the Founding Fathers.
-It took him a couple years to get Independence Day right and figure out how Americans were going to celebrate.
-Looking at his letters, right from the beginning, Americans were thinking about it in similar ways to what we do now.
+If we want to know what early Americans thought about July 4th and how they celebrated it in the first few years of American independence, there’s no better source than John Adams.
+Adams was probably the nerdiest of the Founding Fathers.
+He was also one of the proudest—especially proud of his outsized role in leading the colonies to declare independence.
+Looking at his letters, we can see that right from the beginning Americans celebrated in ways that are very similar to what we do now.

-In July 1776, Adams wrote a letter to his wife, Abigail, that “independence day will be celebrated for the rest of time, there will be shows, games, pomp and parades, sports, fireworks, bonfires, from one end of this continent to the other, from this day forward, forevermore.
-The second day of July will be the most memorable in the history of America.”
-Congress decided to become independent on July 2; July 4 was when they adopted the document that explained the reasons for that decision.
-So, the first go-around Adams was wrong about the date but right about everything else.
+The funny thing, though, is that it took John Adams a few years to get Independence Day right.
+Case in point: July 1776, hours after the Continental Congress decided to declare independence, Adams wrote a letter to his wife, Abigail.
+He predicted that the occasion would be “celebrated by succeeding Generations . . . with Pomp and Parade, with Shows, Games, Sports, Guns, Bells, Bonfires, and Illuminations from one of this Continent to the other from this Time forward forever more.”
+Wow!
+He’s stoked!
+“The Second Day of July 1776,” he continued, “will be the most memorable [day] in the History of America.”
+The joke is that Adams was so prescient about how Americans would come to celebrate Independence Day—he got so much of it right!
+Except the date.
+We don’t celebrate July 2, when after months of Adams’s urging Congress finally voted for independence.
+Instead, we celebrate July 4, when Congress adopted Thomas Jefferson’s document to explain the reasons for that decision.
+Oops.

-No one thought about planning anything until July 2, 1777, so July 3 rolled around and they’re like, “We have to figure out what we’re going to do tomorrow.”
-So, they just kind of threw together the first Independence Day anniversary.
-They took the boats in the river – the patriots’ sad excuse for a navy – turned them into a boat parade, and had them shoot their cannons off 13 at a time.
-Any troops in the city of Philadelphia marched around in a parade.
+The next year Adams also didn’t quite get it right.
+There’s a hilarious letter to his daughter, Nabby, where Adams describes how the Continental Congress—himself included—totally forgot to plan a celebration for the first anniversary of American Independence.
+Nobody even realized it was coming up until July 2, 1777.
+On July 3 Congress was suddenly scrambling to plan a celebration for the next day.
+They just kind of threw something together.
+They took whatever ships happened to be in the river—the Patriots’ sad excuse for a navy—stuck a bunch of flags on them, and had them do a little boat parade, firing their cannons 13 at a time.
+Any troops that happened to be in the city of Philadelphia that day marched around in a parade.
 Bells rang all day.
 Bonfires were lit in the streets.
-Congress adjourned and had a party at a tavern.
-They made a band of Hessians that had been captured at the Battle of Trenton play for Congress.
-It was celebratory, exciting and would be familiar to us now.
+Congress adjourned for the day and held a party at a tavern, where they made a band of Hessian soldiers who had been captured at the Battle of Trenton play some music for the occasion.
+Then at night, the people of Philadelphia spontaneously put candles in the all the windows of their houses.
+So even though the first July 4th was thrown together last minute, it was still an exciting and patriotic celebration, in ways that are familiar to us now.
+Adams said it would give King George heartburn.

-In the next couple of decades, the Fourth of July became an occasion for Americans to debate what they thought America should be and articulate their ideas about how to improve it.
-This was often more divisive than unifying.
+In the decades that followed the Revolutionary War, the Fourth of July became an occasion for Americans to debate what they thought the nation should be and to articulate their ideas about how to improve it.
+This was often more divisive than unifying—especially in the fiercely partisan 1790s, when Federalists and Jeffersonian Republicans were really at each other’s throats.
+It became a political battleground in a lot of ways.
+People would get together and give these elaborate series of toasts, which communicated political messages and could be fiercely polarizing.
+They actually started holding separate partisan celebrations.
 “Are your toasts going to celebrate Washington and the Federalists, or critique the government?”
-It became a political battleground in a lot of ways.
+“Well I won’t go to any celebration where the toasts celebrate Jefferson, who seems too cozy with those scary radical French Revolutionaries.”
+“Let’s toast the Jay Treaty!”
+“Um, there’s zero chance that I will toast the Jay Treaty!”
+A group of Virginia Republicans held a July 4th party where they toasted President Washington only reluctantly.
+They felt obliged to toast the father of the country, of course, but they also considered many of his and Hamilton’s policies dangerous to liberty and borderline monarchical, so their toast to Washington hoped that he would “remember that he is but a man; the servant of the people and not their master.” — “Cheers.”
+Zing!

-By the early 1800s, the Jeffersonians had made the Fourth of July their own, and it became such a partisan holiday that a lot of Federalists refused to participate.
-They started boycotting the Fourth of July because if they showed up they would hear toasts mocking the Federalists and articulating a staunchly Jeffersonian vision for what the United States should be.
-Federalists made their party on Washington’s birthday.
-There was one particularly intense Jeffersonian party on July 4 in Virginia where the people assembled decided to toast President Washington.
-He was the president and he had won the Revolutionary War, but the toast was, “To President Washington, hoping he will remember that he is but a man, a servant of the people and not their master.”
-Couldn’t resist that dig.
+So the messages were different.
+The crowds were different, too.
+Federalist celebrations tended to be a bit more staid—Federalists liked order—but you’d also see white women participating in their festivities, and might even hear a toast to “The Rights of Women” or see free African-Americans in attendance.
+Jeffersonian celebrations, on the other hand, tended to be rowdier occasions, almost exclusively for white men.
+And by the early 1800s, the Jeffersonians had really made the Fourth of July their own.
+It became such a partisan holiday that a lot of Federalists refused to participate at all.
+And this was the party of John Adams!
+Many of them started boycotting the Fourth of July, and tended to celebrate Washington’s birthday, instead.